phwoolcon/bootstrap/README.md

 Phwoolcon Bootstrap uses third-party libraries or other resources that
 may be distributed under licenses different than Phwoolcon, please
 check [Third Party Licenses](3RD-PARTY-LICENSES.md) for details.

-## 6. Appendix
-> Software suppliers are trying to make their software packages more "user-friendly".
-Their best approach, so far, has been to take all the old brochures, and stamp the words, "user-friendly" on the cover.
->
-> <div align="right">— Bill Gates</div>

-So did I.

 [中文](README-zh.md)